 Cortisol can also be referred to as “the stress hormone.”
-Repeatedly high salivary cortisol levels throughout the day may indicate excessive glucocorticoid production, and an inability to adapt to continued stress.
-Levels normally start high in the morning and decline as the day continues.
+Repeatedly or continuosly high salivary Cortisol levels throughout the day may indicate excessive glucocorticoid production, and an inability to adapt to continued stress.
+Levels normally are at their highest in the morning and decline as the day continues.
 They may fluctuate high or low at any of the four measurement times due to acute or chronic stress.
 Sustained high or low levels are often found in individuals with an imbalance in adrenal function.

 Understanding the Cortisol / DHEA-S Ratio

-This ratio, which normally ranges from 5:1 to 6:1, is an indicator of the adrenal output of cortisol and the androgens.
-If the ratio is higher than normal it is due to adrenal dysfunction.
-When the body experiences chronic stress, pregnenolone, the precursor to all other steroidal hormones, begins to overproduce cortisol at the expense of all the other steroidal hormones (DHEA and its metabolites, including progesterone, testosterone, and the estrogens).
-This creates an elevated cortisol to DHEA ratio.
+This ratio, which normally ranges from 5:1 to 6:1, is an indicator of the adrenal output of Cortisol and the androgens.
+If the ratio is higher than normal it may be due to adrenal dysfunction.
+When the body experiences chronic stress, pregnenolone, the precursor to all other steroidal hormones, begins to overproduce Cortisol at the expense of all the other steroidal hormones (DHEA and its metabolites, including progesterone, testosterone, and the estrogens).
+This creates an elevated Cortisol to DHEA ratio.
 If the ratio is lower than normal for that age, and the DHEA-S level is within the normal range, it is probably due to the maintenance of DHEA-S output with advancing age.
-However, if the ratio for that age is lower than expected, it is probably due to high DHEA levels, low cortisol, or both of these.
+However, if the ratio for that age is lower than expected, it is probably due to high DHEA levels, low Cortisol, or both of these.

 Sample Adrenal Check test report (optimized for Internet Explorer, Firefox and Safari)